Achilles Tendon Pain: Alternative Ways to Treat It

 Repeated stress on the Achilles tendon can cause irritation and inflammation.
 This is often seen in sports that require running and jumping, such as basketball and soccer.
 Overuse can also occur in activities like tennis that put a strain on your ankles and feet.

 Overuse can lead to noninsertional Achilles tendinitis, where the fibers in the middle portion of the tendon become swollen and thickened.
+Non-insertional achilles tendinopathy is a chronic condition affecting the mid-portion of the tendon, often resulting from repetitive overuse.

 Sudden Force